AdobeDocs/analytics.en/help/implement/vars/plugins/getgeocoordinates.md

 # Adobe plug-in: getGeoCoordinates

-## Plugin Purpose

-### What does this plug-in do?

-The getGeoCoordinates plug-in allows you to capture the geolocation (latitude and longitude) of visitors' devices.
+The `getGeoCoordinates` plug-in allows you to capture the latitude and longitude of visitors' devices.
+Adobe recommends using this plug-in if you want to capture geo-location data in Analytics variables.

-### Why should I use this plug-in?

-You should use the getGeoCoordinates plug-in if you want to capture the geolocation (latitude and longitude) of visitors' devices.

-### Why shouldn't I use this plug-in?

-You won't need to use the getGeoCoordinates plug-in if you don't want to capture the geolocation (latitude and longitude) of visitors' devices.

-## Prerequisites

-You must have AppMeasurement (i.e. the base Adobe Analytics Code) to run the getGeoCoordinates plug-in

-## How to Deploy

-You may use one of the following three methods to deploy the getGeoCoordinates plug-in.
-If you use a different tag management system besides Adobe Experience Platform Launch, please consult that product's documentation on how to add plug-in code to your implementation.

 ## Install the plug-in using the Adobe Experience Platform Launch extension